Facet Joint Injections - Will They Inject Some Life Back Into Your Back?

 Because there are so many possible things that may be causing or contributing to it.

-So in this way despite the amount of wrong diagnoses and rubbish treatment options I've had prescribed over the years, I do actually feel some sympathy for doctors and physicians.
+So despite the amount of wrong diagnoses and rubbish treatment options I've had prescribed to me over the years, I do actually feel some sympathy for doctors and physicians.